top of page

 Generally Speaking

 There is some bend at the waist and knees with the head ahead of the starting line.
 The shoulders should at least be up to the line, but maybe ahead of the line to some extent.
-The hips should feel close enough to the line and as stated above, should be angled forward along with the torso.
+The hips should feel close enough to the line and as stated above, should be angled forward somewhat along with the torso.
 The knee and shin of the forward leg in the starting stance should feel close enough to the line, and maybe even feel like they are a bit ahead of the line, but not really angled forward like the torso, hips, and shin of the rear leg.
 Having a significant forward shin angle in the front leg would require too much hanging forward and likely a lower than desired hip height.
 When poised to launch into the race, about two-thirds of the weight is centered over the position of the front leg in the starting stance, with the hip/glute area of that front leg likely being a focal point.
 Although the front leg side is emphasized, and there likely is some lean of the torso over to the side of the front leg, there still should be some recognition of the hips and shoulders being squared to the direction the athlete is to travel, up the track.
 The "sufficient body lean" I alluded to above that helps overcoming inertia is similar to the type of body movement seen in these falling start drills.
 "Sufficient body lean", along with the hips and torso adequately angled forward while in the "set" position, applies to all starts in order for the athlete to be prepared to move up the track.
 Being able to do so skillfully without cheating (rolling start) is important in my mind, as it requires maximizing positioning, balance, etc..., that can be applied to powerfully starting.

 Head Position and Line of Vision

-The head, along with being ahead of the starting line, should be carried/positioned in natural alignment with the shoulders.
+The head, along with being ahead of the starting line, should at least be carried/positioned in natural alignment with the shoulders.
 This means that when the shoulders move forward and down to get into position, that the head should do the same.
-That should affect the line of vision so that if the head is angled down toward the ground, then the line of vision should also.
-This can get more challenging as the athlete learns to crouch more, in a position where the line of vision should be toward the rear.
-For the first step the head is to rise along with the rest of the body. what you don't want is for the athlete to look up and forward before the rest of the body does.
-Since the hips and shoulders should be inclined forward during the initial acceleration, the head should be also as well as the line of vision.
+That should affect the line of vision so that if the head is angled down toward the ground, then the line of vision should also be downward.
+This can get more challenging as the athlete learns to crouch/coil more, with the head in a stable position and where the line of vision may be toward the rear.
+Additionally, it is thought by some that while in the "set" position, having the head dropped and rounding of the spine and shoulder/chest area will aid spinal reflex actions, and thus allow athletes to apply more force.
+This is more pronounced when doing three and four-point starts.

 Reflexes

+On the home page and during the "First Three Steps" blog I addressed reflexes.
 Having a reasonable knowledge of the roles that reflexes play in sprint success can also be important if applied in an appropriate way.
 This article gives a view of a role the Cross-Extensor Reflex plays.
 See this video and that video for more detailed info.
 As much as anything this knowledge can help a coach to understand excellent performances and not just say "you were in the zone", LOL.
 In my mind this is an instance where the skill of the coach can be important because you can easily say too much or wrong things that distract an athlete when trying to get technical.
 Besides, there are other contributing reflexes.
 I prefer to talk about reacting well and moving well.

 Quick Side/Power Side